Wind Generated Power

 enroll in the program are paying for the turbine projects through

-wind energy premium.
-As a result, the Infinity Wind Energy
+a wind energy premium rate of .3¢ per kWh.
+As a result, the Infinity Renewable Energy

 program is self-supporting.

 delivered to my home, farm, school or business?